 Finding the life's purpose and putting into action.
 Advice I got from a public figure

-Chasing money is not a stupid thing, it makes our lives a bit easier.
-The problem is not with the money but with the people who measure everything with money and believe money is everything, materialistic happiness is the ultimate.
-No, it's not.
+Now, chasing money isn’t stupid, it does make life easier.
+The problem isn’t with money itself but with people who measure everything in terms of wealth, believing that materialistic happiness is the ultimate goal.
+No, it’s not.

 I remember a chapter that I read from the book, Rework, it's one of the must-read books for startup enthusiasts.
 It says,... "squeeze a little time every day and work on what you love."
 I am sharing that chapter here, please read it.

-One more best advice from this chapter (that I highlighted) is giving a hint on how to find true obsessions/interests with very little efforts, it's a kind of a quick trial and error method!
-Doesn't it seem like an extremely simple solution to an extremely complex problem/confusion?
+Another great takeaway from that chapter (which I highlighted) is a simple way to find your true passion through quick trial and error.
+Doesn’t that seem like an extremely simple solution to an extremely complex problem?

 Comments